Hierarchy | |

 Translated by «Yandex.Translator»

-The character of Romanian folklore, the mythical bird.
-Wounded or captured, a magical bird takes its present form — becomes a fairy.
+A character of Romanian folklore, a fabulous bird.
+Wounded or captured, the magic bird takes its real form — turns into a fairy.

-In Japanese mythology, feeding on blood and fire being in the form of giant flying squirrels, which are getting too old bat.
-If she's not hungry, then just swoops down on the lamp or torch to extinguish it and then flies back into the night sky with a terrible cry of "ha-Ah, ha-Ah!"
+In Japanese mythology, a creature that feeds on blood and fire in the form of a giant flying squirrel, which becomes an overly old bat.
+If she is not hungry, she simply swoops down on a lantern or torch to extinguish it, and then flies back into the night sky with a terrible cry of "ha-a, ha-a!"

 Nukekubi